skolakoda/teorija-razvoja-igara/20-sile/40-energija.md

 As time goes on, energy is lost.
 In real life, some energy is lost to heat and sound because of friction and air resistance, but calculating the precise amount can be quite expensive in terms of processing power.

-Cheat: adding an extra value that represents heat and sound energy to the left side of the conservation law forces a reduction in kinetic and potential energy, which produces a more realistic result.
+Savet: add an extra value that represents heat and sound energy, which produces a more realistic result.